theme-next/theme-next.org/source/docs/theme-settings/custom-pages/index.md

 {% tabs custom-404-page %}
 <!-- tab Adding New Page → -->
-In your terminal emulator, change to Hexo site dir.
+In your terminal emulator, change to the `source` folder of Hexo site dir.
 Create a new folder called `404`, then create a new page in it:

-    $ cd your-hexo-site
+    $ cd your-hexo-site/source
     $ mkdir 404
     $ touch 404/index.md